Every Time I Turn the Radio On/Talk to Me Ohio

 Every Time I Turn the Radio On/Talk to Me Ohio is a studio album by American country singer-songwriter Bill Anderson.
 It was released in January 1975 on MCA Records and was produced by Owen Bradley.

 It was Anderson's twenty third studio album to be issued and included three singles that became hits between 1974 and 1975.
 The album also reached major positions on the Billboard country albums chart upon its release date.

 Background and content

 Every Time I Turn the Radio On/Talk to Me Ohio was recorded in 1974 in sessions produced by Owen Bradley.
 Anderson had been under the production of Bradley since early years with the label.
 It would be their twenty third studio album together.
-The sessions were held at the RCA Victor Studio in Nashville, Tennessee.
+The sessions were held at the RCA Victor Studios in Nashville, Tennessee.
 This was unlike Anderson's previous sessions that were recorded at Bradley's Barn.
 The project contained 11 tracks.
 Eight of the album's tracks were composed entirely by Anderson.
 The remaining tracks were written by other songwriters and musical artists.
 Among these were cover versions of songs first recorded by others.
 One example of this was "Gonna Find Me a Bluebird", which was first recorded by Marvin Rainwater.
 Another cover on the album is "Let Me Be the One", which was first recorded by Hank Locklin.